-- Restrict access to sensitive areas like data centres, which also includes detailed procedures for handling access by staff, third party providers and visitors; - Monitoring mechanisms for the detection of compromises of environmental controls relating to temperature, water, smoke, access alarms, service availability alerts (power supply, telecommunication, servers), access log reviews, etc.
+- Restrict access to sensitive areas like data centres, which also includes detailed procedures for handling access by staff, third party providers and visitors; - Monitoring mechanisms for the detection of compromises of environmental controls relating to temperature, water, smoke, access alarms, service availability alerts (power supply, telecommunication, servers), access log reviews, etc.34 - (B) In cases where the equipment containing personal data is not within the possession and control of the Qualified Fintech Entity, by ensuring that the third party which provides the service to the Qualified Fintech Entity adopts practices to ensure the physical security of the equipment which are commensurate with or as effective as those specified in Clause (A) above.

-9. User Training and Awareness
+8. User Training and Awareness

-There needs to be initial, and periodic, security and confidentiality training for all employees, appropriate to their roles and responsibilities.
-[There needs to be a mechanism to track the effectiveness of training programmes through an assessment/testing process designed on testing the understanding of the relevant information security policies, not only initially but also on a periodic basis.]24
+There needs to be initial, and periodic, security and confidentiality training for all employees, appropriate to their roles and responsibilities35.

-10. Incident management
+9. Incident management

-- (i) Common incident types include, but not limited to, outages/degradation of services due to hardware, software or capacity issues, unauthorised access to systems, identity theft, data leakage/loss, malicious software and hardware, failed backup processes, denial of service attacks and data integrity issues. - (ii) Major activities that need to be considered as part of the incident management framework include: - a.
+(i) Common incident types include, but not limited to, outages/degradation of services due to hardware, software or capacity issues, unauthorised access to systems, identity theft, data leakage/loss, malicious software and hardware, failed backup processes, denial of service attacks and data integrity issues.36 (ii) Major activities that need to be considered as part of the incident management framework include:

+- a.
 Developing and implementing processes for preventing, detecting, analyzing and responding to information security incidents - b.
 Establishing escalation and communication processes and lines of authority - c.
 Developing plans to respond to and document information security incidents - d.
 Establishing the capability to investigate information security incidents through various modes like forensics, evidence collection and preservation, log analysis, interviewing, etc. - e.
-Developing a process to communicate with internal parties and external organizations (e.g., regulator, media, law enforcement, customers) - f.
-Organizing, training and equipping teams to respond to information security incidents - h.
-Periodically testing and refining information security incident response plans - i.
-Conducting post-mortem analysis and reviews to identify causes of information security incidents, developing corrective actions and reassessing risk, and adjusting controls suitably to reduce the related risks in the future
+Developing a process to communicate with internal parties and external organizations (e.g., regulator, media, law enforcement, customers)

+f.
+Organizing, training and equipping teams to respond to information security incidents g.
+Periodically testing and refining information security incident response plans h.
+Conducting post-mortem analysis and reviews to identify causes of information security incidents, developing corrective actions and reassessing risk, and adjusting controls suitably to reduce the related risks in the future37.